asha0127/PacMan/README.md

 - Background chase music progresses through 5 tracks as pellets decrease
 - Tunnel wrapping allows seamless screen edge teleportation

 ## Credits

 Developed using the SplashKit graphics library for FIT1045.

+Sprites were acquired from [spriters-resource.com](https://www.spriters-resource.com/) and are credited to user Superjustinbros.

 ## License